zeplin/mcp-server/README.md

 ## Development

-This project includes several npm scripts to help you with development:
+The project includes several npm scripts to help with development:

 ```bash
 # Run TypeScript compiler in watch mode for development